Alpine-DAV/ascent/src/docs/sphinx/Actions/Examples.rst

 .. literalinclude:: examples/tout_render_actions.yaml

-An example of quiering the maximum value of a field.
+An example of querying the maximum value of a field.
 -----------------------------------------------------

 YAML actions: